jararias/mpsplines/README.md

 This repository contains the data and code prepared while developing and writing the following research article:

 Ruiz-Arias, JA.
-"Mean-preserving interpolation with splines for averaged data series in solar radiation modeling" Submitted for publication in Solar Energy, August 2022
+"Mean-preserving interpolation with splines for solar radiation modeling" Submitted for publication in Solar Energy, August 2022

 ### Usage: